 are to all the Prophets.

 Mirza is neither an Eastern or a Western Muslim woman, but an artist whose Art is inspired by her spirituality from which she emerges, and from within the contexts in which she grew up which is Canada and the USA, with a taint of Libya and an ethnicity of the Pak/Indo-Subcontinent.
 Uzma Mirza is raised in the West and grew up in Canada in Sydney, Cape Breton Island, Nova Scotia and Ottawa Ontario--the land of invention of Alexander Grahm Bell and Marconi.
 Her art is a natural talent with a grass-rooted approach to a visual Art and a reflection of the present world without typical labels, but an 'action' as a verb in the making.
 She is an NCARB registered and licensed Architect in the United States & Canada, certified with the US Green Building Council, and a member of the American Institute of Architects and other professional affiliations.
 A graduate of Carleton University in Ottawa, Canada, with a professional degree in Architecture with High Distinction, with focus in Sacred Architecture and sustainability; and a recipient of the Ontario Association of Architects Medal.
+She has a Masters from the Indiana University Lilly School of Philanthropy (2019).
 She is a published Islamic artist; an owner of an architecture consultancy called, AYN Architect Studio advancing sustainability and green building and her Art; she has been adjunct faculty in the area of green building at Indiana-Purdue University; an author of the book, Ode to my Architect G_d: verse and sound of an Islamic art; and a founder of a non-profit organization, The Pen and Inkpot Foundation or Pi Foundation.
 She has worked on various sustainable design projects as a library for the Lost Boys of Panyijiar, Sudan and various visions for sustainable design locally and internationally.
 Presently, she is the architect for the Wayne State University Cass Ave Mosque and Center Renovation, in Detroit, Michigan and other community's.
 She has been featured and interviewed by PBS/WFYI Indianapolis locally and nationally and selected for various interfaith exhibits as the WomanMAde Gallery in Chciago, ISNA, Waldren Gallery at IU in Bloomington and various interviews as 'Muslim Voice's, the 'Baltimore Examiner' and 'Azizah'.
 Presently, one of her works is featured on the online Art exhibit of IMOW of International Art and voices of Muslim Women for the International Museum of Women.
 Last year she completed a solo Islamic Art Exhibit at the Fort Wayne Museum of Art, recently the Canton Museum of Art in Ohio and presently an art exhibit at Art Link Gallery in Fort Wayne, Indiana.
 She was recently nominated for the 2013 Artie Award, in the category, 'Outstanding artist of the year', by the Fort Wayne Museum of Art.
-She resides with family between Indiana, California and planet earth.
 She exhibits and

 speak on her essays rooted as a Muslim woman at various universities